-- Identify the adjustment knobs for controlling drive air on the underside of the control head as shown (right). - 2.
+- Identify the handpiece block for controlling drive air, located inside of the control head as shown (right). - 2.
 Install a bur in the handpiece that is to be adjusted.
 The drive air adjustment screws on the handpiece block correspond with the handpiece positions on the holder bar. - Run the handpiece.
 With the foot control plate fully depressed, turn the corresponding adjustment screw with a small slotted screwdriver.
 Clockwise to decrease pressure, counterclockwise to increase pressure.